GemeenteUtrecht/dowc/doc/mechanics.rst

    **Conditions for part 1 of url**

    | The requested file needs to have an extension that can be found in the ``supported_formats.rst``.
-If this is not the case, the file can only be opened for reading for now.
+If this is not the case, the file can only be opened for reading for now in the application chosen by the browser itself.

    **Information in part 1 of url**